GeorgePapalazaridis/blog-preview-card/README.md

 During this project, I:

 - Practiced implementing responsive layouts with `clamp()` for dynamic scaling.
+- Learned how to use **Sass** for modular and maintainable styling.
 - Enhanced my understanding of semantic HTML and its role in accessibility.
-- Refined my skills in using CSS custom properties for reusable and maintainable styles.
+- Refined my skills in creating responsive designs using a **mobile-first approach**.

 ---

 ## **Acknowledgements**

 This project is part of the [Frontend Mentor Challenge](https://www.frontendmentor.io).
 Special thanks to the Frontend Mentor community for providing guidance and inspiration.

----